codl/autoplay/README.md

 A password can be used by using the syntax `MPD_HOST="password@host"`.

-If the variable `MPD_DIR` is set, Autoplay will use it to flag symlinks or hardlinks as duplicates.
+If the variable `MPD_MUSIC_DIR` is set, Autoplay will use it to flag symlinks or hardlinks as duplicates.

 How it works
 ------------